habtedev/telegram-mini/README.md

 1. Deploy your app and get the public URL (e.g. `https://your-app.vercel.app`).
 2. In [BotFather](https://t.me/BotFather), set your bot's mini app URL to your deployed site.
 3. Users can open the mini app via your Telegram bot.

+## Important: How to Open as a Telegram Mini App

+> **To open this app as a true Telegram Mini App popup, users must launch it via your Telegram bot (using the "Open Mini App" button or a deep link from the bot).**
+>
+> - If you post the link in a channel or group, it will open in the browser, not as a Mini App popup.
+> - To guide users: tell them to click your bot's username, tap "Start," and then tap "Open Mini App" for the best experience.

 ## Project Structure